 Visit the web-based app at: https://hazards.gpcah.public-health.uiowa.edu.
 We suggest visiting this on a mobile device (smartphone, surface/pad device) that resembles what you would take out on a farm visit.
 Note that the video (below) details how to log in to the app to get past the first page.

-On another device (laptop, PC, SmartTV) go to access the Part 1 training video, which is one hour long.
+On another device (laptop, PC, SmartTV), click on this link to access the Part 1 training video, which is one hour long.

 While watching the video, you will be instructed to follow along on the app.
 Note that once you have clicked on the web page to load the app and clicked on any help button at least one time, you should not need to be connected to the internet on your mobile device until you want to “submit” the data.